 - Certain high-contact practices, such as our time of greeting and the passing the offering plates will remain suspended.
 You will have an opportunity to contribute an offering to the church in a bowl at the back of the sanctuary.

-- At this time, only the Sunday morning worship service at 10:45 A.M. will be open to the community for attendance.
-That means there will be no Sunday school or midweek activities.
+- At this time, only the Sunday morning worship service at 10:45 A.M. and our Wednesday evening class at 6:00 P.M. will be taking place.
+This means there will be no Sunday school or other midweek activities.
 We hope to resume these things in the future and will let you know when we will be opening these activities back up.

 - Our Nursery room will be closed to families.
 Children, as always, are welcomed in the worship service, but if you do bring your children, please plan to make sure they are accounted for before and after the service so as to help reduce risk of any accidental transmission of illness.